Skip to content

 Make sure to use this account when authorizing GitLab in LinearB.

-2. Create a CM Configuration File
+Create a cm repo and a CM Configuration File

 Example Configuration